SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-03-how-evusheld-works.md

 ```

 The treatment and control groups are pretty much identical as far as mild/moderate adverse
 events go.
-That's good.
+That's good; at least evusheld doesn't make anything _worse._

 Next, let's look at symptomatic COVID-19 and death rates.

-At an early readout, when 30% of the patients had discovered the arm the trial to which
+At an early readout, when _30% of the patients had discovered the arm the trial to which
-they'd been assigned, they report:
+they'd been assigned,_ they report:
 - 8/3441 patients in the treatment group
 - 17/1731 patients in the control group